basimkhajwal/LSD/README.md

 - [x] Add a sound manager
 - [x] Implement background music and sounds for player death, jump etc.
 - [x] Different sized particles
+- [x] Add ability to progress from level to level
+- [x] Create a loader to load levels from the previous version of LSD
+- [x] Add custom shaders and tweens for the background